Many people experience turning points.

 "We have open enrollment.
 If you have a giant heart and desire to help others in need, talk to us," she said.
 "We would love to support you on your path to success."

 Or need some tips for improving your own mental health in the new year?
-Tirado offers five questions to reset your priorities (see sidebar).
+Tirado offers five questions to reset your priorities (see below).

 "Many of us rush from one thing to another, not taking time to be present with ourselves or others," she said.
 "Pause to explore these questions as they relate to your life and mental wellness in 2020."